At Mill House School, our pupils have access to a broad and balanced curriculum.

 Key Stage 4

-Currently, Key Stage 4 pupils have the opportunity of studying:
+Currently, Key Stage 4 pupils are able to study:

 Academic and Creative: